affffffffffffffffffffff/CS1-arduino-projects/README.md

 # arduino-projects
-Hosts all the Arduino projects for CS1 Spring 2023.
+Hosts all the Arduino projects for Advanced CS1 Spring 2023 with Armand Ramones.
-This does not include the board design.
+* This does not include the board design.
 Cope.
+* This code is provided as-is with no documentation.
+* Code provided in good faith.
+* Any copying for cheating/plagiarism reasons is expressly prohibited.

 ## jan13a
 Two simple blinking LEDs.